Things to Do in Mexico City in December

 What water activities can you do in Mexico City?

-There are no beaches, but the ancient canal network of Xochimilco — a UNESCO World Heritage Site in the city's south — is one of Mexico City's most well-known experiences and runs year-round.
+There are no beaches, but the ancient canal network of Xochimilco — a UNESCO World Heritage Site in the city's south — is one of Mexico City's most iconic experiences and runs year-round.
 Rent a trajinera (brightly painted flat-bottomed boat) from Embarcadero Nuevo Nativitas and drift along flower-lined canals through the chinampas (Aztec floating gardens) for a few hours; December weekdays are noticeably quieter than summer Sundays.
 The Xochimilco ecological reserve also offers guided kayaking tours through the narrower channels if you want something more active.

 What should I do along Paseo de la Reforma in December?

-Paseo de la Reforma — Mexico City's grandest tree-lined boulevard — becomes a festive showpiece in December, with a towering Christmas tree and light displays installed near the well-known Ángel de la Independencia monument.
+Paseo de la Reforma — Mexico City's grandest tree-lined boulevard — becomes a festive showpiece in December, with a towering Christmas tree and light displays installed near the iconic Ángel de la Independencia monument.
 Every Sunday the road is closed to traffic for a free ciclovía (the city lends bikes at several points), making it the best morning ride in the capital.
 From Reforma you can walk or cycle straight into Bosque de Chapultepec, the 686-hectare urban forest that holds the Museo Nacional de Antropología, Castillo de Chapultepec, and the city zoo — or continue into Polanco for upscale dining.

 Are there abandoned or offbeat sites worth visiting near Mexico City?

-The most famous is Isla de las Muñecas (Island of the Dolls) in the Xochimilco canals — a chinampa covered in hundreds of weathered, hanging dolls with a eerie atmosphere that feels atmospheric on cool December mornings.
+The most famous is Isla de las Muñecas (Island of the Dolls) in the Xochimilco canals — a chinampa covered in hundreds of weathered, hanging dolls with a genuinely eerie atmosphere that feels especially atmospheric on cool December mornings.
 Parque Bicentenario in Azcapotzalco is a former Pemex oil refinery converted into a public park where industrial relics are preserved as landscape art.
 Always verify current access with your boat operator or a local guide before heading to lesser-visited sites, as conditions and opening hours shift seasonally.

 What are the temperatures in Mexico City in winter?